One angler's journey, fly fishing through life

 Some fluke caught party boat fishing – my nephew Jake in the middle and my father to the right.

 These were the early days of my mother’s shining light dimming.
-She stood beside me as we followed the steps, adorning two large fluke fillets from my morning trip with the recipe’s contents, a work of art to be delightfully enjoyed and not forgotten.
+She stood beside me as we followed the steps of the recipe, adorning two large fluke fillets from my morning trip with the recipe’s contents, a work of art to be delightfully enjoyed and not forgotten.
 At this stage in her disease, my mother was still “with it” as one might say.
 You could forgive her repeating or forgetting things, but you could not forgive where it would go.

 We worked together, my mother executing the small tasks I gave her with her usual precision, as she had once done the larger tasks of life, graduating high school valedictorian, marrying and bringing three children into this world, cooking, cleaning, editing papers, reviewing homework, running a sales office, and all else that makes a life.